Yash-Bohra/random-emoji/README.md

 # random-emoji
-generating random emojis using there hex-codes
+generating random emojis using there unicodes